JeffreyMPrice/weather_gov_api/docs/PRD.md

 ### **4. Error Handling**
 - **User-Facing Errors**:
   - Provide minimal error details to the user (e.g., "Invalid coordinates" or "API unavailable").
+- **Invalid Input Handling**:
+  - Provide clear and actionable error messages to the user when input is invalid.
+  - Include details about why the input is invalid (e.g., "Latitude must be between -90 and 90").
+  - Example:
+    ```ruby
+    raise WeatherGovApi::ClientError, "Invalid input: Latitude must be between -90 and 90"
+    ```
 - **Logging**:
   - Log detailed error information (e.g., HTTP status codes, response bodies, stack traces) to a configurable log file.
   - Use a standard logging library (e.g., `Logger`) for consistency.